-There’s a lot of myth and mystery surrounding the difficulty of the MCAT so lets set the record straight: The MCAT is a hard test, but the MCAT is not an impossible obstacle keeping premeds everywhere out of medical school.
+There’s a lot of myth and mystery surrounding the difficulty of the MCAT so let’s set the record straight: The MCAT is a hard test, but the MCAT is not an impossible obstacle keeping pre-meds everywhere out of medical school.
 Even still, there’s almost an eerie, unspoken assumption that aspiring physicians are in constant fear of taking this impossibly difficult exam.
 So exactly how hard is the MCAT?

 Is the MCAT hard?
 The facts

-If we convert these scores based on the new MCAT scoring system we can approximate the average score for accepted students to fall between 510-512.
+If we convert these scores based on the MCAT scoring system we can approximate the average score for accepted students to fall between 510-512.
 Even though this is a very rare occurrence, there were even students accepted with scores between the 8th and 19th percentiles and other students who earned scores in the 100th percentile who were not accepted.

 How can I do well on an exam that’s so difficult?

 Since we can now agree that the MCAT isn’t impossible, we still recognize that it is difficult and will require a certain level of preparation.
 This exam is designed to test both your critical thinking skills and how well you can apply your formal education to a practical and dynamic situation.
 In that regard, performing well on the MCAT goes beyond recalling what you’ve learned in class.
-Fortunately, the MCAT isn’t a pop quiz and the test makers have published what you need to know.
+Fortunately, the MCAT isn’t a pop quiz and the test makers have published the MCAT topics you need to know.

 Before I took the MCAT I fell prey to the belief that there was no use in trying to prepare because I wouldn’t be able to achieve the score I wanted.
-It wasn’t until I 1.) used my resources and 2.) realized that the MCAT tests how well I could apply information, that I performed much better.
+It wasn’t until I 1.) used my resources (like study plans) and 2.) realized that the MCAT tests how well I could apply information, that I performed much better.